Ferrum Bikes | Frame Setup, Maintenance & Care Guide

 REMINDER: Do not allow water to enter the dropper post internal cable routing hole.
 If very little enters, this is fine but anything more than ~3ml will require seat post and BB removal for drying and evaporation.
 RTV or a cable routing frame plug will add additional peace of mind.
 Purchase a “thin” internal cable frame plug here:

 Ferrum Full Suspension Chromoly Steel Mountain Bike Frames from 2018-2021 (LV/MV/NV) use 4 pivot bearings.
 The bearings are #6001-2rs and can be purchased from most any local hardware store or online.
 They are very slight interferance fit and retained via side clamping force from the pivot axle.
-They must also be locked in their cups with Loctite 635/638 or Vibra-Tite 541 retaining compound.
+The bearings and pivot axles must also be locked in their cups with Loctite 635/638 or Vibra-Tite 541 retaining compound.

 - Rear Axle: Per axle manufacturer specs usually etched on the axle.